abinit/abinit/doc/tutorial/gwr1.md

 For GW calculations, we strongly recommend using pseudos from the stringent table as they have closed-shells treated as valence that are important for a correct description of exchange effects [[cite:Setten2018]].
-In the case of silicon, there is no difference between the standard version and the stringent version of the pseudo, but if we consider Ga, you will see that the stringent version includes the 3spd states in valence while the standard pseudos only the 3d states.
+In the case of silicon, there is no difference between the standard version and the stringent version of the pseudo, but if we consider e.g..
+Ga, you will see that the stringent version includes the 3spd states in valence while the standard pseudos only the 3d states.
 Since we are using scalar-relativistic (SR) pseudos, we cannot treat SOC and [[nspinor]] must be 1 (default).
 To include SOC, one should use fully-relativistic (FR) pseudos and use [[nspinor]] 2 in all the input files and select the appropriate value of [[nspden]] (4 or 1) depending on whether the system is magnetic or not.